trueos/trueos-docs/trueos-handbook/luminautl.rst

 |lumina| is licensed under a
 `3-clause BSD license <https://github.com/trueos/lumina/blob/master/LICENSE>`_.

-The :guilabel:`Acknowledgements` tab contains the following:
+The :guilabel:`Acknowledgements` tab contains a few elements:

 * **Project Lead:** The name of the Project's lead developer.
 Click the name to open his or her profile on GitHub in the default web browser.